Banking on Change

 Loans are costly and many people prefer to build their assets through saving rather than increasing their risk by taking loans.
 Women in poor communities don’t have many opportunities to get together and discuss the issues that affect their lives and their communities.

-This is why Plan Egypt started the Village Saving and Loans Association (VSLA), an internationally applied methodology designed for underprivileged communities that lack access to formal financial services.
+This is why Plan Egypt started Banking on Change, an internationally applied methodology designed for underprivileged communities that lack access to formal financial services.
 Through economic and social engagement, the programme empowers its members to tackle community issues and become active citizens.

 Through local organizations and volunteers, Plan promotes the creation of savings groups, mainly for women.
 Groups are made up of 10-25 self-selected members who meet once a week and save money through the purchase of shares.
 The group issues loans from the saving pool, based on the members' needs and for starting small income-generating projects.